Proper Tree Watering

-As you’re thinking about your summer tree care needs this month, are you wondering what your tree watering routine should be?
+As you’re thinking about your fall or summer tree care needs, are you wondering what your tree watering routine should be?

 If so, you’re not alone.
 Many of our Dallas area clients like you contact us because they aren’t sure if they’re watering their trees too much, too little, or if they need to water them at all.
 Here’s an explanation about proper tree watering so you can make watering your trees an important part of your regular tree maintenance routine.

 Rain Water from Dallas Storms Isn’t Enough for Proper Tree Watering

 Some of our Dallas area homeowners and property managers think that since we get rain in our area, that tree watering isn’t needed.
 This isn’t true.
 You need to be watering your trees on a regular basis in order to ensure they are properly hydrated and will grow strong and healthy for years to come.

 How Much You Need to Water Your Trees

 Each tree species that grow in North Texas is unique and, as such, has unique watering needs.
 Additionally, different trees have different watering needs dependent on their age, the time of the year, the soil they’re planted in, and the type of weather we’re currently experiencing.
 You can contact us at tel:(817) 592-6846 to discuss which types of trees you have to get a custom tree care schedule for tree watering.

 Here is a recommended tree watering schedule for trees that are both newly planted and established.

 - Watering Newly Planted Trees

 Newly planted trees need to be kept consistently moist.
 This is due to the fact that for the first several months after a new tree is planted, its roots are still within the original root ball.
 In order for the root ball to expand and the tree’s roots to grow within its planted area, new trees need plenty of water.
 As a general rule of thumb, you should keep the base of a new tree constantly moist.